AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: omnisearch.png

 The final item in the toolbar is "omni-search".
-You can use this to search for text in various contexts in GPS, such as filenames (for convenient access to the source files), the entities referenced in your application, and your code.
+Use this to search for text in various contexts in GPS, such as filenames (for convenient access to the source files), the entities referenced in your application, and your code.

 There are various ways to use the omni-search: